minhducubc97/Image-Processing/README.md

 - ImageEnhance
 - Richard-Lucy
 - Wiener
-- High pass filter (built-in function)
+- Gaussian High pass filter (built-in function)
 - High pass filter with Fourier transform
 - Unsharp [This one for me gives the best result]